neurotechuoft/MindType/README.md

         - Method 2 of doing MMC

 ## Multithreaded architecture (MTA)
-(insert diagram here)

 The whole program has two basic functions: collect data from the board, and process it somehow.
 If this were to be done in a single-threaded application, if one iteration of processing were to take too long, it would block the program from receiving data from the board.
 Due to this, the program uses a multithreaded architecture, with one thread responsible for collecting data and one thread responsible for processing it.

 The MTA uses a variant of the publish-subscribe design pattern.
 A messaging queue is implemented in the Controller class.
-Controllable classes *can be controlled* by receiving messages in their Controller, and handing the message however appropriate.
+Controllable classes **can be controlled** by receiving messages in their Controller, and handing the message however appropriate.
 A master Controller is responsible for receiving instructions from the user and passing them along to each Controllable.

-A BioSignal is a Controllable that can also *update* itself with the latest data sample from the board, and *process* data somehow.
-During each update cycle, it also calls its *control()* method.
-The updating and processing will occur on separate threads instantiated in the *main()* function.
+A BioSignal is a Controllable that can also **update** itself with the latest data sample from the board, and **process** data somehow.
+During each update cycle, it also calls its **control()** method.
+The updating and processing will occur on separate threads instantiated in the **main()** function.
 (Look at the Tagger class for an example of a BioSignal).

-*main.py* executes the entire program.
+**main.py** executes the entire program.
 It first sets up the OpenBCI board, and then sets up a thread for processing.
-The main function then handles parsing commands from the user in the *execute_board()* function (which instantiates a thread for calling each BioSignals's *update()* function), and handles processing of the BioSignals in *process_thread* which runs *run_processor()*.
-The *execute_board()* function calls *start_streaming()* from openbci_v3, which obtains a sample and calls whatever callback function provided when instantiating the program from command line (in this case, pubsub.py).
+The main function then handles parsing commands from the user in the **execute_board()** function (which instantiates a thread for calling each BioSignals's **update()** function), and handles processing of the BioSignals in **process_thread** which runs **run_processor()**.
+The **execute_board()** function calls **start_streaming()** from openbci_v3, which obtains a sample and calls whatever callback function provided when instantiating the program from command line (in this case, *pubsub.py*). *pub_sub.py* is responsible for providing all the BioSignals with samples that are coming in.